gophergala2016/rex/README.md

 ###Why write REx for Gopher Gala 2016?

 See the previous answer.
 I wanted to create a novel and compelling experience.
-And I wanted to build my first real mobile application.
-After looking over the gomobile project and how the development cycle goes I thought it would be possible to create a really special interactive experience in a short amount of time.
+And I wanted to build my first real mobile application (and really my first game with real graphics -- sorry they aren't very good).
+After looking over the gomobile project and how the development cycle goes I thought it would be possible to create a really special interactive experience in a short amount of time, even with limited previous mobile and game development experience.

 ##Prior Art